Why You Should Sell Your Art Prints Online

 There are a few different ways to sell your work online.
 One way is to promote your products on social media like Facebook, Twitter, and Instagram.
 Another way is to use a print-on-demand service to sell your reproductions.

-As your business grows, you might want to consider selling reproductions on your online gallery.
+As your business grows, you might consider selling reproductions on your online gallery.

-WooCommerce allows you to sell tangible products, digital products and link to a third-party site like Printful.
+WooCommerce allows you to sell tangible and digital products and link to a third-party site like Printful.